nasa/isaac_user_interface/backend/tiler/README.md

 }
 ```

-Within the `children` array, tiles are added, with the first tile representing the bounding volume.
+Within the `children` array, tiles are added, with the first tile representing the total bounding volume of the full 3D model.
 Below is an example of a tile definition.
+Note that each tile can contain sub-tiles within the `children` array.

 ```json
 {